-Following the outbreak of the War of Resistance against Japan in 1937, Tsinghua University, Peking University and Nankai University merged to form the National Southwest Associated University in Kunming.
-After the war, Tsinghua University moved back to its original Beijing campus.
+Following the outbreak of the War of Resistance against Japanese Aggression in 1937, National Tsing Hua University, National Peking University and Nankai University merged to form Lin-shih-ta-hsueh, which was renamed the National South-West Associated University in 1938 after moving to Kunming.
+In 1946 the University was moved back to its original location in Beijing after the war.

 Over the past over 100 years, Tsinghua University has witnessed and shared the hardships and glories of the nation.
 The University’s motto of “Self-discipline and Social Commitment” has inspired many generations of Tsinghua teachers and students to struggle for the prosperity of China.